AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module4/ex1.md

 ![Alexa Developer Dashboard](./images/alexadeveloperdashboard.png)

-## Exercise 4.1.2: Setup an Amazon Web Services account
+## 4.1.2 Setup an Amazon Web Services account

 In a new browser window or tab, go to [https://aws.amazon.com/lambda/](https://aws.amazon.com/lambda/).
 If you already do have an account, skip to step 10.